Adaptation and climate resilience initiatives

 Leveraging this feedback and other technical advice and research, we combined the body of work undertaken to develop a 10-year adaptation plan for the area, presented in two volumes.

-For more information about the previous research and community engagement undertaken to develop the final adopted LAP, visit:
+Future Pelican / Blacksmiths has more information about the previous research and community engagement undertaken to develop the final adopted LAP.

 Local Adaptation Plan (LAP) update for July/August 2023(PDF, 904KB)